dgrfs/config-adapt-hawk-rnaseq/README.md

 bash get-refs.sh
 ```

-Base config file for SCW can be found: https://nf-co.re/configs/scw \r
+Base config file for SCW can be found: https://nf-co.re/configs/scw <br />
 Note options on the scw config README for moving particular processes to 'highmem' partition (required if using HISAT2)

 ## Set up environment